If you want...Start with...Pricing shape

 5. Then decide whether one-time pricing or subscription pricing matches the job.

 Do not spend an hour comparing every feature if the first test already tells you the category.
-Most bad purchases happen because someone buys a file transcription tool for live dictation, or a cloud subscription when they only needed one Mac.
+Most bad purchases happen because someone buys a file transcription tool for live dictation, or a cloud subscription when they only needed focused Mac dictation.

 When Each Product Makes Sense